jsbisht/aws-developer-associate/cloud-front.md

 are used to match objects that needs to be invalidated.

-**NOTE**: Irrespective of how many objects are matched, the price for performing invalidation remains the same.
+> Irrespective of how many objects are matched, the price for performing invalidation remains the same.

 So, cache invalidation should only be used in case you want to correct mistakes.
 And not perform these invalidations as a regular process.